Modeling Human-Like Color Naming Behavior in Context: Introduction

 \section{Introduction}

-The relationship between the use of a language and its properties as a linguistic system is highly dynamic, such that language use shapes language systems and \YZ{vice versa}~\citep{clark1996using,hawkins2004efficiency, beckner2009language}.
+The relationship between the use of a language and its properties as a linguistic system is highly dynamic, such that language use shapes language systems and vice versa~\citep{clark1996using,hawkins2004efficiency,beckner2009language, brochhagen2022languages,regier2015word}.
 Studying this interaction is challenging, as it emerges from system-level dynamics among large populations and unfolds over extended historical periods~\citep{hopper2003grammaticalization, campbell2013historical}.
-Computational modeling offers a powerful approach, enabling simulation of system-level pressures in a controlled way while varying parameters inaccessible in experiments with humans or field work \citep{steels1997synthetic, steels1998spatially, cangelosi2002computer, de2006computer}.
-Recent advances in deep learning have substantially expanded what is possible in this domain through powerful and flexible neural-agent models \citep{lazaridou2018emergence, kharitonov-etal-2019-egg, lazaridou2020emergent, chaabouni2021communicating, lian2023communication}.
+Computational modeling offers a powerful approach, enabling simulation of system-level pressures in a controlled way while varying parameters inaccessible in experiments with humans or field work \citep{steels1997synthetic, steels1998spatially, cangelosi2002computer, de2006computer,brochhagen2018signaling}.
+Recent advances in deep learning have substantially expanded what is possible in this domain through powerful and flexible neural-agent models \citep{kharitonov-etal-2019-egg, lazaridou2020emergent, chaabouni2021communicating, lian2023communication}.

-In this paper, we use this latter method to investigate the relationship between language use and language system in the domain of the lexicon.
-We adopt the recently introduced NeLLCom-Lex framework \citep{zhang-etal-2025-nellcom}, aimed at analyzing how communicative factors shape lexicons within a single generation of learning. \YZ{This focus on within-generation adaptation allows us to isolate interactional pressures from population-level transmission dynamics, complementing iterated-learning approaches.} In this framework, agents are first pretrained via SL on human data and subsequently interact through RL in referential games, as illustrated in Figure~\ref{fig:color_context} (top).
+In this paper, we use this method to investigate the relationship between language use and language system in the domain of the lexicon.
+We adopt the recently introduced NeLLCom-Lex framework \citep{zhang-etal-2025-nellcom}, aimed at analyzing how communicative factors shape lexicons by isolating interactional pressures from population-level transmission dynamics.
+After first training agents on human data from a color discrimination task, we study how communicative use reshapes an already grounded lexicon.
+In this framework, agents are first pretrained via SL and subsequently interact through RL in referential games, as illustrated in Figure~\ref{fig:color_context} (top).
 During these interactions, the speaker and the listener agents are presented with a target and two distractor color chips.
 The speaker generates a color term to convey the target to the listener (e.g. \textit{green} in this example) and the listener agent selects a color chip based on the speaker's message.
 In \citet{zhang-etal-2025-nellcom}, agents trained in this framework were shown to develop context-sensitive pragmatic behavior.

 Despite these successes, the lexicons that emerge from NeLLCom-Lex agents show systematic divergences from human lexicons; in particular, they establish color categories that are often highly non-convex in color space, and agents seem to come up with partner-specific "conceptual pacts" \citep{brennan1996conceptual} (see Figure~\ref{fig:color_context}, bottom, for an illustration).
 Although such systems can support effective communication among agents, these properties contrast with well-established characteristics of human color categories, which typically correspond to convex regions in perceptual space \citep{gardenfors2014geometry, jager2007evolution, jager2010natural}.
 This constraint, known as the \textit{convexity universal}, states that the denotation of every color term is a convex region in the CIELAB color space that approximates human color vision \citep{brainard2003color}. \citet{gardenfors2000conceptual, gardenfors2014geometry} has argued more generally that convexity is a hallmark of human categories, and hence of word meaning.